LuisHCR/ElsaPato-Store/README.md

+### ElsaPato-Store
-### ElsaPato-Store is a website that is built with the LAMP stack. #JustForFun.
+This is a website that is built with the LAMP stack. #JustForFun.